needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

     - Input "ToolbarPlayModePlayButton" as the **Control Name**.
   - Unity 2021.1 and newer:
     - Change the **Selector Mode** to **Visual Element**.
-    - Input "Play" as the **Visual Element Name.**.
+    - Input "Play" as the **Visual Element Name**.
-  - If you wish to support both Unity version ranges, simply implement two unmasked views with the appropriate settings.
+  - If you want to support both Unity version ranges, simply implement two unmasked views with the appropriate settings.
 - Enable **Preview Masking** again to check that only the Play button is unmasked.

 Read more about the different configuration needs for the toolbar buttons [here](#configuring-masking-of-scene-view-tools-and-play-mode-buttons).

 ### Example: unmasking a property in the Inspector
 Another common unmasking you might want to do is to unmask a property in the Inspector.
 Let's say you want to unmask the x, y and z positions of a Transform component.
 These are all properties of a Transform component, so we set up our masking settings as follows: